JetBrains/jewel/markdown/README.md

 var markdownBlocks: List<MarkdownBlock> = processor.processMarkdownDocument(rawMarkdown)
 ```

-Once you have your list of `MarkdownBlock`s, you can do the second pass in the composition:
+Once you have your list of `MarkdownBlock`s, you can do the second step in the composition:
 render a series of `MarkdownBlock`s into native Jewel UI:

 ```kotlin